upspring/neo4j_model.cr/README.md

 * scopes a la ActiveRecord

 The provided association types do assume/impose a convention on the relationship direction, but I find it easier to think of relationships this way, rather than stick with Neo4j's required yet meaningless direction (the way ActiveNode does with the :in/:out parameter).

-One major N.B. re: associations: Currently, assigning to has_one or belongs_to associations, the changes take place immediately (i.e. without saving).
-This MAY CHANGE in the future to require a save.
-There will also be a similar name_ids = [ id1, id2 ] to make it easier to incorporate the has_many and belongs_to_many associations into forms.

 ## Installation